 Once the glasses have been filled, return to the host and set the wine next to them, label facing them.
 You should also set an ice bucket on the table in case the wine is chilled.
 The host has the option to keep it on ice or not.

-Once all is said and done, all you have to do is stand by, remain in the room, keep your eyes on the wine glasses, and pour whenever a guest calls for it or their wine looks low.
+Once all is said and done, you have to stand by, remain in the room, keep your eyes on the wine glasses, and pour whenever a guest calls for it or their wine looks low.

 Additional Tips for Presenting Wine